getalp/WCE-SLT-LIG/IS2016/ASR_outputs/references/README.md

 # ASR References

-We have two kind of references: one with only for one locutor another for three locutors.
+We have two kind of references: one with only for one locutor and another one for three locutors.